watkin98/human-identifier-for-BLINK-cameras/README.md

 - What the project is, and what it does.
 - How to clone and run it.

-Looking into using the [blinkpy](https://github.com/fronzbot/blinkpy/tree/dev) library
+Looking into using the [blinkpy](https://github.com/fronzbot/blinkpy/tree/dev) library, a fork of [BlinkMonitorProtocol](https://github.com/MattTW/BlinkMonitorProtocol)